bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Array expression
-Array nodes are very simular to a `KeyValueList` expression however they can ommit the check for keys since array initilizers dont have keys
+Array nodes are very similar to a `KeyValueList` expression however they can omit the check for keys since array initialiser does not have keys

 ```
 CASE LPAREN: